Best brokers for beginners in Australia in 2025

 How to choose a broker in Australia?

-Do you want to invest in stocks listed on the ASX (the largest stock exchange in Australia) or mega US shares like Apple (AAPL) and Tesla (TSLA)?
-Either way, the way forward is to find a reputable and reliable broker that accepts Australian residents and open an account.
-A brokerage account is like a bank account but for buying and selling stocks and other securities.
+Are you planning to invest in ASX-listed stocks (the largest stock exchange in Australia) or big US companies like Apple (AAPL) and Tesla (TSLA)?
+The first step is to find a reliable broker that accepts Australian residents and open an account.
+Think of a brokerage account as a bank account for buying and selling stocks and other securities.

-Regardless how often you want to trade or what kind of stocks, only work with regulated brokers.
-Make sure the broker you choose is overseen by a reputable regulator such as the SEC in the US, ASIC in Australia or BaFin in Germany.
+1. Only work with regulated brokers who are overseen by a reputable regulator like ASIC in Australia, the SEC in the US, or BaFin in Germany.
 Being overseen by a top-tier regulator means the broker operates with transparency and adheres to strict financial standards.

-Check and compare trading fees such as commissions and other charges (i.e. withdrawal fee, inactivity fee, account maintenance fee).
+2. Check and compare the broker’s trading fees, including commissions and other charges (i.e. withdrawal fee, inactivity fee, account maintenance fee).
 These costs can add up and eat into the profitability of your trades.
 A reliable broker will have a transparent pricing model with no hidden fees.
-Commission-free stock trading is becoming increasingly popular around the world and many brokers offer stock trading with 0 commission.
+Commission-free stock trading is widely available and can help reduce costs.
 If fees are your main concern, consider one of these brokers.

-Make sure the trading platform offered by the broker is easy to understand/navigate and suitable for beginners.
-Read reviews about the platform and open a demo account to practice.
-A demo account, also known as a practice account or paper trading account, is a simulated trading platform where you can experience the process of trading stocks (and other assets) without using real money.
+3. Make sure the trading platform is user-friendly, especially if you’re a beginner.
+Check reviews and test it with a demo account, also known as a practice account or paper trading account, where you can practice trading without risking real money.

-Finally, bear in mind that unlike the US and most European countries, Australia does not have an investor protection scheme to compensate traders and investors (unless you trade futures) in the event their broker goes bankrupt.
+4. Bear in mind that Australia doesn’t have an investor protection scheme to compensate traders if a broker goes bankrupt (except for futures trading).
 However, if you open an account with a US or European broker that is a member of an investor protection fund (like SIPC in the US), you will be eligible for investor protection.

 And now, let's see the top brokers for beginners in Australia in detail one by one, starting with the winner, eToro.

-Recommended for traders interested in social trading (i.e. copying other investors’ trades) and zero-commission stock trading
+Recommended for traders interested in social trading (i.e. copying other investors’ trades) and stock trading with low fees

 Visit broker